mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ### String list and filters

 The sidebar displays the list of strings in the current project resource.
-For each string there is:
+Each string is represented by:
 * A colored square that identifies the string status (i.e. *Missing*, *Translated*, etc.).
 * The source string.
 * The approved translation or the most recent suggestion if available.